 - Descale Regularly – Learn how often you need to do this by watching for mineral build-up.
 This varies depending on use frequency and hardness of the water.

 - Seal the Sous Vide Bags Properly – Always use high-quality bags.
 Don’t overfill them and make sure they seal properly.
 A burst bag ends up in brown water and spoiled food.

 - Stubborn Descaling – In cases where vinegar doesn’t remove mineral build-up, a heavily diluted commercially available descaler like CLR Remove (Calcium, Lime, and Rust Remover) can be put to use.

 If you’re looking to clean and reuse sous vide bags, check out the article.

 Yes, you should clean your sous vide equipment.
 This helps to prolong the life of the sous vide cooker and keeps it hygienic.
 Removing mineral build-up keeps it running accurately and efficiently.

-In models where the sous vide coils are accessible, clean them with a toothbrush and mild soapy water.
-When doing so, be careful not to damage the immersion circulator heating coil and other internal components.
+To clean sous vide coils, use a toothbrush and mild soapy water.
+Be careful not to damage the immersion circulator heating coil and other internal components.

 Anova sous vide machines are easy to clean.
 The Anova Pro sous vide precision cooker cleans simply with a damp cloth.
-For a deeper clean, you can access the internal components and gently wipe with a soft cloth.
+For a deeper clean, you can access the internal components by twisting the shaft.
+Gently wipe the internal components with a soft cloth.
 For awkward corners, use a toothbrush.
 If needed, you can use a gentle cleaning agent like dish soap.

 Before using descaling solution, I would recommend first using an equal parts solution of white vinegar and water to remove mineral deposits.
 If the vinegar water solution doesn’t remove the mineral deposits, try descaling solution.